USACE-Cloud-Compute/seed-generator-plugin/internal/actions/realization-seed-generation-action.md

 The Realization Seed Generation Action is responsible for generating seed data based on a provided realization model.
 It reads input data from a designated data source, processes it using the realization model's compute function, and outputs the generated seed data to another data source.

 ## Implementation Details
 This action implements the `cc.ActionRunner` interface and is registered under the name "realization-seed-generation".
-It performs the following key operations:
-- Retrieves input data from the "seedgenerator" data source
-- Decodes the JSON payload into a `RealizationModel`
-- Uses the event identifier to compute the realization model
-- Marshals the computed result into JSON
-- Writes the output to the "seeds" data source

 ## Process Flow
 1. Action is invoked with a payload containing a single output